Analytical Methods in Physics: Differential Geometry of Curved Spaces

 Note that the last two terms inside the parenthesis of the second equality cancels.
 The reason for inserting them is because the expression contained within the parenthesis is related to the Christoffel symbol; keeping in mind eq. \eqref{DifferentialGeometry_ChristoffelSymbols},

 The last equality follows because the expression in the $\{ \dots \}$ is the left hand side of eq. \eqref{DifferentialGeometry_GeodesicEquation}.
-This constancy of $g_{ij}$ $(\dd z^i/\dd \lambda) (\dd z^j/\dd \lambda)$ is useful for solving the geodesic equation itself, whenever the metric enjoys some isometries. \begin{myP} \qquad It is always possible to find a coordinate system with coordinates $\vec{y}$ such that, as $\vec{y} \to \vec{y}_0$, the Christoffel symbols vanish
+This constancy of $g_{ij}$ $(\dd z^i/\dd \lambda) (\dd z^j/\dd \lambda)$ is useful for solving the geodesic equation itself. \begin{myP} {\bf Noether's theorem for Lagrangian mechanics} \qquad Show that the affine parameter form of the geodesic \eqref{DifferentialGeometry_GeodesicEquation} follows from demanding the following integral be extremized:

+(In the General Relativity literature, $\ell^2/2$ (half of eq. \eqref{DifferentialGeometry_SyngeWorldFunction}) is known as Synge's world function.)
+That is, show that eq. \eqref{DifferentialGeometry_GeodesicEquation} follows from applying the Euler-Lagrange equations to the Lagrangian